AWS Developer Tools Deep Dive

 Getting Started with CodeStar

-This lesson discusses getting started with CodeStar.
-The lesson details how to set up a CodeStar project and uses an example to highlight interaction with other Developer Tools services.
+In this lesson, we cover how to set up a CodeStar project and use an example to highlight interaction with other Developer Tools services.

 CodeStar with AWS Alexa

 This lesson walks through integrating Amazon Alexa with CodeStar.
-The lesson will create a CodeStar project that will ultimately deploy an Alexa skill.
-The lesson will conclude with a final deployment to Alexa and a test in Alexa.
+In it, we create a CodeStar project that will ultimately deploy an Alexa skill.
+Then, we finish up with a final deployment to Alexa and a test in Alexa.
+As shown in the lesson, the URL for setting up an AWS Developer account is https://developer.amazon.com.

 CodeStar with the CLI